 Step 3: Bring it All Together

-Once you have narrowed your initiative’s focus, determined your target audience, and performed a SWOT analysis, you will be able to confidently determine if your initiative is of great need in the community.
-If there isn’t a need for your initiative, you’re able to start over without having invested too much time, work, or money into something that would have been unsuccessful.
-If there is a need for your nonprofit’s program, you’ll be able to get right to work!
+Once you have narrowed your initiative’s focus, determined your target audience and performed a SWOT analysis, you will be able to confidently determine if your initiative is of great need in the community.
+If there isn’t a need for your initiative, you’re able to start over without investing too much time, work or money into something that would have been unsuccessful.
+But, on the other hand, if there is a need for your nonprofit’s program, you’ll be able to get right to work!